mariephlpp/News-classification/README.md

 * Tf-idf vectorization

-To use the SSVC model, we need to apply the Term Frequency - Inverse Document Frequency vectorization on the text variable.
+To use the LSVC model, we need to apply the Term Frequency - Inverse Document Frequency vectorization on the text variable.
 It is a weighting method that help to estimate the lexical relevance of a word contained in a document, relative to the corpus.
 The weight proportionally increases according to the number of occurences of the word in the given document, but also varies according to the frequecy of the word in the corpus.
 Therefore, here is applied a relation between a document and a set of documents that share similarities of lexical fields.

 For instance, in the case of a query containing the term X? a document is considered more relevant as a response if it has a certain occurrence of the word X, and if X has a rarity in other documents related to the first.